AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 helm template --name example --output-dir=output .
 ```

-we can now use `kubectl` to "apply" the contents of the "output" dir to our minikube cluster
+we can now use `kubectl` to "apply" the contents of the "output" dir to our Minikube cluster

 ```
 kubectl apply -R -f output/